Tony W. Hunter

 Robert P. Fleck

 A native of Schaumburg, Illinois, Fleck holds a bachelor's degree in Business from Elmhurst College.
-He currently sits on the following boards, Board of the Better Business Bureau, Glenkirk Foundation, and Greater North Michigan Avenue Association.
-He and his wife Jeri live in Crystal Lake, and have three children.
+He currently sits on the following boards: Board of the Better Business Bureau, Glenkirk Foundation, and Greater North Michigan Avenue Association.

 Joseph A. Schiltz

 Senior Vice President of Marketing & Targeted Media, Chicago Tribune Media Group

 Joseph A. Schiltz is Senior Vice President of Marketing and Targeted Media for the Chicago Tribune Media Group.
 He is responsible for all marketing functions of CTMG and overseeing its portfolio of targeted media products, including Chicago Magazine, Hoy, RedEye, Metromix and TribLocal.

 He joined Chicago Tribune from CT1 Media (Hartford Courant, WTIC & WCCT) in August 2012, where he served as VP of Strategy and Marketing for Integrated Media.
 Under his leadership, CT1 Media grew into a single integrated brand from formerly disparate businesses including the Hartford Courant, two television stations, multiple websites and periodical titles.

 Before joining Tribune in 2008, he served as general manager for a retail-advertising agency, MD Small Business and began his career in television as creative services director for WDSU-TV in New Orleans.
 He also served as adjunct creative services director for WPBF-TV in West Palm Beach, assistant creative services director for WESH-TV in Orlando, and a writer/producer at WSMV-TV in Nashville.

 Joseph graduated from University of Tennessee, Knoxville with a BA in Communications.
 He currently lives in Deerfield, IL with his wife and three sons.